SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-activity.md

 </figure>

 :::info
-In order to notify someone on your team about a new post or Activity related topics, you can always use the "Notifications" option.
+In order to notify someone on your team about a new post or Activity related topic, you can always use the "Notifications" option.
 :::

 ### Notifications